-How to enjoy the experience of watching a baseball game at Tokyo Dome
+How to enjoy watching a baseball game at Tokyo Dome

 Once you visit Tokyo Dome, no doubt many people will want to watch a baseball game.